josegonzalez/chef-solo-cup/README.md

     :dna_path/:provider/:region/:dna_name_template.json

-This dna path is used in order to allow quicker filtering by chef-solo-flight.
+This dna path is used in order to allow quicker filtering by chef-solo-cup.

 ## DNS Integration